 In general, retinol is considered to be about 20 times less potent than retinoic acid, ounce for ounce.
 So a 0.025% tretinoin is like a 0.50% retinol.
 A 0.050% tretinoin is like a 1.0% retinol.

 Although retinol needs to be present in higher quantities than tretinoin in order to be effective, patients typically experience lower levels of irritation when using retinol products.
 This may be due to the time it takes for retinol to convert to all-trans retinoic acid within the skin.

 6. Retinyl palmitate is even weaker than retinol.

 Retinyl palmitate is a combination of pure retinol and palmitic acid – a substance typically used in cosmetics as a cleansing agent.

 Retinyl palmitate must be broken down into retinol and palmitic acid, and then the retinol must still be converted to retinaldehyde and then all-trans retinoic acid within the skin in order to be effective.

 It is true that retinyl palmitate present in sufficiently high concentrations can have efficacy similar to that of retinol.
 But have you ever seen a skin care product say “5.0% retinyl palmitate?”
 No. Manufacturers of retinyl palmitate don’t dare suggest the concentration of retinyl palmitate, because it leads to questions they don’t want to answer.
-They know it doesn’t do much, if anything.
+They know it doesn’t do much if anything.

 You’ll sometimes see retinyl palmitate added towards the bottom of ingredient lists in products.
 If they’re great products aside from the retinyl palmitate, I’ll still advocate for them.
-Never buy a skin care product with retinyl palmitate less than concentration of 5% or higher, because they are all super weak.
+Never buy a skin care product with retinyl palmitate less than the concentration of 5% or higher, because they are all super weak.